What is CUI? Definition, Examples, and How to Manage It

 Elevating CUI management: secure your federal contracts with confidence

-Despite a history of playing second fiddle to the more glamorous classified ranking, CUI cannot be overlooked today, especially by compliance-conscious companies looking to secure federal government contracts.
+Despite a history of playing second fiddle to the more glamorous classified ranking, CUI is still critical government information that must be controlled and protected, especially for compliance-conscious companies looking to secure federal contracts.

 Legislation has finally caught up with CUI, providing standardized guidelines for assessment and uniform, transparent systems like those outlined in the CUI Program to safeguard and disseminate this information.
 In addition, CMMC regulations have finally tightened the reins, providing the regulatory controls to ensure this unclassified yet potentially sensitive data is handled safely today.